 Most adults require seven to nine hours of uninterrupted sleep every night.
 It helps to create a sleep schedule and going to bed at the same time each day, along with keeping the bedroom a dark and quiet place.

 However, some people feel tired throughout the day even after getting enough sleep.
-This could signal sleep apnoea, which involves blocking of airflow in windpipe, causing temporary stoppage of breathing.
+This could signal sleep apnoea, which involves blocking of airflow in the windpipe, causing temporary stoppage of breathing.

-Signs of sleep apnoea include snoring loudly, waking up at night, gasping for air in sleep, waking up with headache, dry mouth or sore throat, and memory problems.
+Signs of sleep apnoea include snoring loudly, waking up at night, gasping for air in sleep, waking up with a headache, dry mouth or a sore throat, and memory problems.
 Sleep apnoea can be treated by losing weight and using continuous positive airway pressure (CPAP).

 5. Quitting smoking